 You are embarking on a great educational journey that will challenge and reward you in equal measure.
-In the coming months, we will lead you into a new world of learning, whether you are in our Post-Graduate Diploma programme or in our MA programme in Diplomacy and International Relations.
+In the coming months, we will lead you into a new world of learning, whether you are in our nine-month Post- Graduate Diploma programme or in our MA programme in Diplomacy and International Relations.

-Combining the best of academia, research and practical thinking, the Academy will provide region-specific courses, thought leadership and access to the UAE's finest diplomatic minds to ensure that you return to your jobs equipped with valuable skills and expertise to make a difference for your country.
-Upon graduation, you will join the next generation of UAE foreign policy professionals and emerge with the confidence and capabilities to proudly serve our country's interests at home and around the world.
+practical thinking, the Academy will provide region-specific courses, thought leadership and access to the UAE's finest diplomatic minds to ensure that you return to your jobs equipped with valuable skills and expertise to make a difference for your country.
+Upon graduation, you will join the next generation of UAE foreign policy professionals.
+Our graduates emerge with the confidence and capabilities to proudly serve our country's interests at home and around the world.